 The Munich Open-access Cuneiform Corpus Initiative (MOCCI)

-(1) Official Inscriptions of the Middle East in Antiquity (OIMEA); and
+(1) Official Inscriptions of the Middle East in Antiquity (OIMEA);

 (a) The Royal Inscriptions of Assyria online (RIAo);

 (b) The Royal Inscriptions of Babylonia online (RIBo);

 (c) The Inscriptions of Suhu online (Suhu);

 (d) Electronic Corpus of Urartian Texts (eCUT); and

 While our own work focuses on cuneiform sources of the second and especially first millennium BC, we are keen to explore ways to expand OIMEA in order to also include contemporary texts written in other scripts, in particular alphabetic Aramaic and Phoenician, as well as hieroglyphic Luwian.